nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-zapier.md

 The [Nuxeo Zapier Integration](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-zapier) addon is a plugin containing all the components to integrate Nuxeo Platform with the Zapier Platform.

-[Zapier](https://zapier.com) provides workflows to automate the use of web applications together.
+[Zapier](https://zapier.com) provides workflows to automate the usage of web applications together.
 It is often described as a translator between Web APIs.

 ![]({{file name='dashboard.png'}} ?w=450,border=true)